Tips for Implementing FDA UDI without Derailing Production

 Siobhan O’Bara is the VP, Healthcare at GS1 US.
 Siobhan started her career in healthcare at Cardinal Health — the James W. Daly division in 1990, where she held numerous positions in marketing, purchasing and logistics operations for Cardinal’s Pharmaceutical and Medical/Surgical business in the New England market.
 She joined Covidien in 1996 as the Customer Service Manager for the Kendall Medical division.
 During her fifteen years with Covidien, she has been in corporate roles leading customer services and operations, supply chain management and information systems.
 Additionally, Siobhan has led the supply chain functions at multiple Covidien divisions including: Kendall Confab Retail Group, Mallinckrodt Imaging and Pharmaceutical Sector and Nellcor Puritan Bennett Respiratory Monitoring Solutions.
 She has been responsible for customer services, transportation, planning, global replenishment, distribution operations and supply chain systems with expertise in acquisitions, integrations and business process development.
 Most recently, Siobhan joins the Industry Engagement team at GS1 US, leading the healthcare team on data standards’ development and adoption.

-- Webinar Slide-deck: Tips for Implementing FDA UDI without Derailing Production 4.02 MB
+- [WEBINAR SLIDES] Tips for Implementing FDA UDI without Derailing Production4.02 MB